-You can lodge your plans electronically via admin@springlake.com.au, post to PO Box 30, Mount Barker SA 5251 or drop them into our Sales and Information Centre located at 2 Red Gum Crescent, Mount Barker.
+You can lodge your plans electronically via admin@springlake.com.au, post or drop them into our Sales and Information Centre located at 2 Red Gum Crescent, Mount Barker.

 Questions?

 Please contact the team at Springbrook on 1800 777 464 if you or your builder have any questions.